Bonniface/Blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-TO me, I like the chance to learn more about a topic that has a big impact on how we live our daily lives.
+To me, I like the chance to learn more about a topic that has a big impact on how we live our daily lives.
 I have a background in statistics and mathematics.
 I've learned web programming techniques as a final-year student, and  even launched a blog.
 I was aware that there was something more I wanted to do, like construct anything in context to Ghana or Africa.
 I then reflected on my coursework, what I had learned so far, and which course I enjoyed the most.
 It was unquestionably "machine learning, model-related courses(Learn algebra, Logistic Regression), and statistical computing."

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.